 Conclusions

 This study provides new insights into the impact of the COVID-19 pandemic on people living and working with MSK conditions within well-defined cohorts.
 It provides lessons to support those working with long-term MSK conditions, those with other long-term conditions and the wider working population to work well and remain in work.
-Flexible working arrangements such as home-working can not only make the workplace more inclusive for people with disabilities and health conditions, but can also have wider benefits on their MSK health and wellbeing.
+Flexible working arrangements such as home-working can not only make the workplace more inclusive for people with disabilities and health conditions but can also have wider benefits on their MSK health and wellbeing.
 These findings should encourage structural and organisational changes at the workplace to support people with long-term MSK conditions to work.
 There have however been concerns that individualised or complicated working patterns might not be sustainable within an organisation or might be perceived as unfair by co-workers (25, 34).
 However, flexibility and trust between employers and employees are the foundations of “good work” (35) and employers creating an open, flexible workplace experience better productivity and reduced staff turnover.
 The lockdown has provided a learning opportunity for both employees and employers to think creatively and shape new models of work that can accommodate everyone.
 The current study provides evidence of the value of some of these approaches when they are made available.

 The pandemic has exposed pre-existing inequalities in socio-economic circumstances, health and work.
 Unfortunately, we have seen that people with long-term MSK conditions for whom flexibility was not possible, tended to be those from more socio-economically deprived backgrounds who have consequently been exposed to financial hardship or job loss or felt forced to ignore advice to shield and continue working, putting themselves at increased risk.
 Rheumatology services may see the consequences of this on work, health and finances for many years to come.
 However, some of the findings reported here may enable the rheumatology multi-disciplinary team to better support work participation for all patients with long-term MSK conditions and address the disability employment gap.